FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/data-evaluation.md

 2. Perform an FHE-addition, calculating the encrypted sum of both, using `FHE.add()`.
 3. Returning the result.

 We can see that the result of every operation is a value of type `euint32`, which represents a new 32-bit ciphertext.
 But what does `euint32` represents exactly?
-Let's look at the type's decleration:
+Let's look at the type's declaration:

 ```sol
 type euint32 is uint256;